benjith17/Luminary/README.md

 - Fixture model with pluggable capability types: dimmer, RGB color, pan/tilt (standard and fine-channel variants)
 - DMX universe model (512 channels per universe, configurable target IP)
 - Live Art-Net output over UDP at ~40 fps
-- Basic fixture list and capability editor UI
+- Fixture list and capability editor UI with custom level faders and an XY pan/tilt pad
 - Cue model with major/minor numbering, labels, fade times, and per-fixture snapshots
-- Cue list and effects panels (UI shell present)
+- Cue list editing: record (snapshots the live output), delete, reorder (renumbering), inline rename, and per-cue fade times — kept in numeric order at all times
+- Cue playback: a selected/active split (click selects, GO fires and advances), driven by a time-based crossfade engine
+- Per-property fade behaviour: parameters fade or snap during a crossfade, attributed on the capability
+- HTP/LTP merging: manual (fader) and playback (cue) layers combine into the DMX output per property — Highest- or Latest-Takes-Precedence — with the live cue value shown as an indicator on each fader and pad

 ### Not yet implemented
 - Show file save/load
-- Cue playback and crossfade engine
 - Fixture library / patch workflow
 - Group control
 - Effects engine